Dreemurr-T/BAID/README.md

 - Baidu Netdisk: [Link](https://pan.baidu.com/s/19pxr19neJ6Pmd0B6A_u55Q), Code: 9y91
 - Google Drive: Coming soon

-Ground-truth labels of the train set can be found in the `train` folder.
+Ground-truth labels of the train set can be found in the `dataset` folder.
 However, since we are currently holding a competition at [CGI-AIAA 2023](https://codalab.lisn.upsaclay.fr/competitions/12790), we cannot release the ground-truth labels of the test set right now.
 We apologize for the inconvenience.

 ### Code
 #### Requirements